-The parent corporation of the group must directly own 80 percent or more of the stock of at least one subsidiary in the group.

-Each other subsidiary in the group must be, in the aggregate, at least 80 percent directly owned by the parent and/or other subsidiaries in the group.
+- 1. The parent corporation of the group must directly own 80 percent or more of the stock (by vote and value) of at least one subsidiary in the group. - 2.
+Each other subsidiary in the group must be, in the aggregate, at least 80 percent directly owned (by vote and value of stock) by the parent and/or other subsidiaries in the group.